-This post may contain affiliate links, which means I'll receive a small commission if you order through my links, at no additional cost to you.
+This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

 It's Sunday, June 12, 2022.
 I just finished reading a summary of notes from a mental health professional, who happens to also be a great content creator.
 I purchased healing sessions with her, and I also purchased a content strategy session because I know I need to get off the bench, back in the game, and out of isolation.
 She encourages me to share my grief journey, so here I am.